ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The use of these APIs is dependent on the mode of access and the type of flow in question.

-## Types of Flows
+## Stages of the Protocol

 {: #satp-flowtypes}

-The SAT protocol defines the following three (3) flows:
+The SAT protocol defines three (3) stages for a unidirectional asset transfer:

-- Transfer Initiation flow:
+- Transfer Initiation stage (Stage-1):
-  This flow deals with commencing a transfer from one gateway to another.
+  These flows deals with commencing a transfer from one gateway to another.
 Several tasks are involved, including (but not limited to):
   (i) gateway identification and mutual authentication;
   (ii) exchange of asset type (definition) information;
   (iii) verification of the asset definition, and others.

-- Lock-Assertion flow:
+- Lock-Assertion stage (Stage-2):
-  This flow deals with the conveyance of signed assertions from the sender gateway to the receiver gateway regarding the locked status of an asset at the origin network.
+  These flows deals with the conveyance of signed assertions from the sender gateway to the receiver gateway regarding the locked status of an asset at the origin network.

-- Commitment Establishment flow:
+- Commitment Establishment stage (Stage-3):
-  This flow deals with the asset transfer and commitment establishment between two gateways.
+  These flowsdeals with the asset transfer and commitment establishment between two gateways.

+In order to clarify discussion, the interactions between the peer gateways prior to transfer initiation stage is referred to as the setup stage (Stage-0), which is outside the scope of the current specification.

 These flows will be discussed below.